kartik-v/bootstrap-fileinput/README.md

 #### showUpload
 _boolean_ whether to display the file upload button.
 Defaults to `true`.
 This will default to a form submit button, unless the uploadUrl is specified.

+#### showCancel
+_boolean_ whether to display the file upload cancel button.
+Defaults to `true`.
+This will be only enabled and displayed when an AJAX upload is in process.

 #### autoFitCaption
 _boolean_ whether to automatically size the file caption text to fit the container for long file names overflowing the container.
 Defaults to `true`.
 When set to true, the caption text will be dynamically sized.
 Shrunk file names will be appended with ellipsis, and the complete filename will be displayed as a title on hover.